-When choosing the right vanity there are a million things you need to consider.
+When choosing the right vanity, there are a million things you need to consider.
 Your bathroom layout for example.
-Check out this quick guide to learn all the things you should look for when making your choice.
+Check out this quick guide to learn all the things you should look for when choosing.

-When picking out your vanity the first question should be asking yourself is who is going to be using it and how they will be using it.
-If both you and your spouse head off to work in the morning then you don’t want to have to crowd around the vanity to get ready.
+When picking out your vanity, the first question should be asking yourself is who will be using it and how they will be using it.
+If both you and your spouse head off to work in the morning, then you don’t want to have to crowd around the vanity to get ready.
 This means you’ll need to get one with two sinks.

-As far as style goes, most plumbing hookups will work with standing vanities.
-If you want to go with a wall-mounted one that’s fine but your plumbing will have to be moved a bit to make it work.
+Regarding style, most plumbing hookups will work with standing vanities.
+If you want to go with a wall-mounted one, that’s fine but your plumbing will have to be moved a bit to make it work.

-The style of your bathroom can be changed as much as you want but it may cost you a bit extra to try and move doors around or knock down walls.
-That’s why it’s important to look for obstacles before you start your project.
+The style of your bathroom can be changed as much as you want, but it may cost you a bit extra to try and move doors around or knock down walls.
+That’s why looking for obstacles before starting your project is important.

 Consider how close you want the vanity to the toilet.
-You don’t want to be bumping into it when you’re rushing to use the bathroom.
+You don’t want to bump into it when rushing to use the bathroom.

 Look at your traffic flow in the bathroom in general.
 Adding a vanity shouldn’t make navigating through the room harder.

-If you’re having trouble figuring out your obstacles, put a box down in the room to act as the vanity and then do a walkthrough.
-This will help you get a feel for where the actual thing should be.
+If you’re having trouble figuring out your obstacles, put a box down in the room to act as the vanity and do a walkthrough.
+This will help you understand where the actual thing should be.

-You may have to give up a little bit of storage space so the vanity can fit in your bathroom.
-Also, the plumbing may not be able to work with four rows of drawers and your sink so you’ll have to take that into account too.
+You may have to give up some storage space so the vanity can fit in your bathroom.
+Also, the plumbing may not be able to work with four rows of drawers and your sink, so you’ll have to take that into account too.

 Even if you cut your bathroom vent on, there will still be plenty of humidity.
 Certain materials can stand up to that better than others.
 You also want a countertop that isn’t vulnerable to grout.

-This isn’t a requirement but grout can be a pain to clean so it will save you some headache.
+This isn’t a requirement, but grout can be a pain to clean so that it will save you some headaches.

 The last thing we’re going to talk about is scale.
-You always have to take the vanity size to bathroom size ratio into account before you settle on something.
+You always have to consider the vanity size to bathroom size ratio before settling on something.

 You don’t want to cram a huge vanity in a tiny bathroom no matter how much storage space you want.
-It will make things awkward to move around and actually use your bathroom as a bathroom.
+It will make it awkward to move around and use your bathroom as a bathroom.

-Even if you use your bathroom all the time if you don’t have space for a large one then a standard 25 inches wide and 21 inches deep will work fine.
+Even if you use your bathroom all the time, a standard 25 inches wide and 21 inches deep will work fine if you don’t have space for a large one.

-Again, you want to consider who is using the vanity with this one.
-If you or your spouse is short then trying to use a tall vanity will be awkward and vice versa.
-If you’re tall and have short vanity then you’ll hurt your back with crouching down.
+Again, you want to consider who uses the vanity with this one.
+If you or your spouse is short, trying to use a tall vanity will be awkward and vice versa.
+If you’re tall and have short vanity, you’ll hurt your back by crouching down.

 The standard height for vanities is 32 inches.
 That should suit your needs rather you’re tall or short.

 Picking out a bathroom vanity that suits the needs of everyone in your home can be tough.
-You have to take everything into account from the size and height of the sink to the obstacles that will be in your way.
+You have to consider everything, from the size and height of the sink to the obstacles that will be in your way.